How it works

 - Water penetration through the basement or foundation walls

-- Defects in materials and work in distribution systems, exterior cladding, among others.
+- Defects in materials and work in distribution systems.

 - Defects in materials and work which result in detachment, displacement or deterioration of exterior cladding (such as brickwork, aluminum or vinyl siding)